Sony to assess spin-off plan; cuts targets for cameras, smartphones

 Hirai, however, slashed his operating profit margin target for the gaming business to 2 percent in the year to March 2015, from an earlier outlook for 8 percent.

-Sony, which expects smartphone sales to rise by more than a quarter to 42 million in the current year to end-March, is battling with China's Huawei Technologies HWT.UL and ZTE Corp (000063.SZ) and South Korea's LG Electronics (066570.KS) for third place in the $225 billion global market behind Samsung Electronics (005930.KS) and Apple Inc (AAPL.O).
+Sony, which expects smartphone sales to rise by more than a quarter to 42 million in the current year to end-March, is battling with China's Huawei Technologies and ZTE Corp and South Korea's LG Electronics for third place in the $225 billion global market behind Samsung Electronics and Apple Inc.

-For the current business year, Sony predicts its operating profit will be around 230 billion yen, little changed from last year when it booked one-off gains from selling assets including its U.S. headquarters in New York.
+For the current business year, Sony predicts its operating profit will be around 230 billion yen ($2.24 billion), little changed from last year when it booked one-off gains from selling assets including its U.S. headquarters in New York.

 Sony's overall target for 2014-15 sales of 8.5 trillion yen and an operating margin of more than 5 percent is unchanged, with Hirai predicting the electronics business would account for 6 trillion yen of revenue.
 By the end of the revival plan, the three core businesses - cameras, mobiles and gaming - will account for 65 percent of the electronics division's sales and 80 percent of operating profit.